adamtokola/myportfolio/README.md

 # My Portfolio

-This is a simple personal website to showcase who I am, what I am about, and what I have accomplished.
+This is a simple personal website to showcase who I am.
 The site has persistent headers with 3 page links: the Home Page, the About Page, and the Portfolio Page.

 ## Home Page